Adaptive BEM with optimal convergence rates for the Helmholtz equation: Hypersingular integral equation

 In this section, we briefly comment on the extension of our analysis to the hypersingular integral equation.
 In case of the Laplace equation ($k=0$), a proof of optimal algebraic convergence rates is found in~\cite{ffkmp:part2,gantumur}.
 Throughout this section, we additionally suppose that $\partial\Omega$ is connected.
 The model problem reads as follows: Given $f \in H^{-1/2}_\star(\po) := \set{\phi \in H^{-1/2}(\po)}{\dual{\phi}{1}=0}$ and the hypersingualar operator $\hsok:= - \condint \dlpk$, find $u \in H^{1/2}_\star(\po) := \set{v \in H^{1/2}(\po)}{\dual{1}{v}=0}$ such that

-The proof of convergence as well as optimal convergence rates for the related adaptive boundary element method follows similar to the one for the weakly singular integral equation.
+The proof of convergence as well as optimal convergence rates for the related ABEM follows similar to the one for the weakly singular integral equation.
 Therefore, we focus only on the differences and highlight the necessary modifications.
 For the Laplace case $k=0$, we also refer to~\cite{ffkmp:part2}.